pandio-com/pulsar-python-functions/README.md

 ## Notes

-- As of 2.6.0, Functions written in Python do not support Schemas, even though the Python client does.
+- As of 2.6.0, Functions written in Python do not support schemas, even though the Python client does.
 Due to this, sending JSON in the messages is recommended.